hmito/esj73web/presentation_en.md

 At this conference, all oral presenters can utilize “Self On-Demand Streaming,” where they record their own presentations and stream them on the online conference platform.

-- It covers all oral presentations.
+- This applies to all oral presentations.
     - The option to upload "explanatory videos", previously available for poster presentations, has been extended to oral presentations as well.
 - The use of Self On-Demand Streaming is **optional**.
 It is not mandatory for presentations.
     - We do not permit online-only presentations. **If you cancel your on-site presentation, you will also be unable to use Self On-Demand Streaming**.
 - You may only upload one video containing content equivalent to the presentation given on the day.
     - Format is MP4 only, with a maximum size of 500MB.
     - Please keep your presentation within the allotted time (oral presentation: 15 minutes) and do not exceed it significantly.
-- **Recording presentation at the conference venue is strictly prohibited in any form**.
+- **Recording presentations at the conference venue is strictly prohibited in any form**.
 Please record individually either before or after the conference.
 - Uploading and streaming will be conducted on the online conference platform “RakuRaku-Conference”.
     - Uploads can be made at any time after 30th Jan.
 2026 on the RakuRaku-Conference.
 There is no deadline for uploads, and replacements can be made at any time.
     - Only conference participants can view the streaming.
 It will be published with settings that prevent downloading.